jsones022/nuage-kubernetes/OpenShift-Installation/eVDF-Openshift-Installation.rst

 1. Ensure PEERDNS="yes" is configure in /etc/sysconfig/network-scripts/ifcfg-eth*
 2. Ensure hostnames are resolvable via DNS
-3. If using proxy for internet access, update the following fields in /etc/rhsm/rhsm.conf
+3. If using proxy for internet access, update the following in /etc/rhsm/rhsm.conf and /etc/yum.conf

    ::

+    Update fields in rhsm.conf:
-         proxy_hostname = <dns or ip>
+         proxy_hostname = <dns hostname or ip>
          proxy_port = <port>
          proxy_user = <if needed>
          proxy_password = <if needed>

+      Append to yum.conf
+         proxy=<full proxy url with port>

 Ansible Installation